themoahmed/LavaLabDevChallenege2024/README.md

 ## Contact

-If you have any questions, feel free to reach out to me at usclavalab@gmail.com.
+If you have any questions, feel free to reach out to me at ahmedma@usc.edu.

 ---

 Thank you for the opportunity to participate in the LavaLab Developer Challenge.
 I look forward to your feedback!

+---

+DISCLAIMER: THIS README IS WRITTEN BY AI.